 The Company has historically issued stock options to non-employee consultants as a form of compensation for services provided to the Company.
 The Company accounts for the options granted to non-employees prior to their vesting date in accordance with ASC 505-50, "Equity-Based Payments to Non-Employees."
 Because these options do not contain specific performance provisions, there is no measurement date of fair value until the options vest.
 Therefore, the fair value of the options granted and outstanding prior to their vesting date is remeasured each reporting period.
-During the years ended December 31, 2012, 2011 and 2010, \$0, \$8 and \$19, respectively, of expense was recorded as a result of the remeasurement of these unvested stock options.

-Fully vested options to acquire 38 and 34 shares of common stock held by non-employee consultants remained unexercised as of December 31, 2012 and 2011, respectively.
-A liability of \$78 and \$208 was included in accrued liabilities in the Consolidated Balance Sheets as of December 31, 2012 and 2011, respectively.
+Fully vested options to acquire 38 shares of common stock held by non-employee consultants remained unexercised as of both December 31, 2013 and 2012.
+A liability of \$350 and \$78 was included in accrued liabilities in the Consolidated Balance Sheets as of December 31, 2013 and 2012, respectively.